 Take an inventory of the pantry staples, spices, seasonings, and required recipe ingredients you will need.

 1 week to go:

-Time to go to the grocery store for the turkey and non-perishable food items.
+Ready.
+Set.
+Go to the grocery store for the turkey and non-perishable food items.
 When deciding on how big of a turkey to purchase, allow 1 to 2 pounds of meat per person.

-Make sure roasting pan is large enough to fit turkey.
+Make sure your roasting pan is large enough to fit turkey.
 Consider using a meat thermometer to help take the guesswork out of when the bird is done.
 Now is the time to purchase these items.

 5 days to go: